 1. Kaneso Tokuyou Hanakatsuo, Dried Bonito Flakes

 This is currently my go-to brand and the reason it found the top spot on this list is its beautifully balanced taste.
 It’s neither too fishy, nor too smoky, nor overly salty.

 The quality of the dashi base made with these flakes is significantly better than what I was previously making.
 The nuanced flavor of the katsuobushi flakes harmonizes the flavors of the other ingredients – which is the secret code to unlock culinary perfection.

 You know the umami hit is legit when you keep slurping the ramen broth even when you’re full.
-The flakes are light and have the right amount of crunch, making them a great addition to furikake as the seasoning for onigiri and many other dishes which could use some extra texture.
+The flakes are light and have the right amount of crunch, making them a great addition to furikake as the seasoning for onigiri and many other dishes that could use some extra texture.

 To top it off, the huge 3.52-ounce bag is attractively priced and doesn’t necessarily need refrigeration to last for months.
 What’s not to love?

 So that was my two cents on the best bonito flakes brands in the market right now.
 The use of katsuobushi isn’t limited to Japanese cuisine.

 Tons of Western dishes can be taken to the next level with the help of these smoky, thin flakes with a mellow taste of skipjack tuna fish.